eeomondi/python-p3-cli-omondi-TaskManager/README.md

 ## Features

-- Add tasks
+- Add projects
-- View all tasks
+- View all projects
-- Delete tasks
+- Add tasks to projects
+- List all task for a specific project